Miden Regeneration Project

 Project Information:

-Miden Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 65km southeast of the township of Louth and 90km southwest of Bourke in Western New South Wales.
-Registered in July 2015, the project covers a substantial area of 7,183 hectares within the Bourke Shire Council region.
+The Miden Regeneration Project is a Human-Induced Regeneration (HIR) project located on the pastoral property "Miden," approximately 75km southwest of Bourke in Western New South Wales.
+Registered in July 2015, the project covers a substantial area of 7,183 hectares.
+The property appears to be situated in the vicinity of the Gundabooka National Park and State Conservation Area, a region characterized by mulga lands and bimble box woodlands typical of the Cobar Peneplain and Mulga Lands bioregions.